music-encoding/guidelines/_guidelines-v3/19-ptrRef/01-ptrrefModule.md

 from the very simple (a reference to the value of the target element's **@xml:id** attribute) to the more complex usage of a full URI with embedded XPointers:

-{% include plainExample.html example="examples/ptrRef/ptrRef-sample312.xml" valid="false" version=page.version %}
+{% include mei example="ptrRef/ptrRef-sample312.xml" valid="false" %}
 The **@targettype** attribute allows the target resource to be characterized using any convenient classification scheme or typology.
 This is often useful when the target requires